Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 You may need to use hard instead of symbolic links on distributions which use old `mkinitrd` command instead of `dracut` (e.g. Ubuntu).

-After changing firmware files you may need to regenerate the initramfs image.
+After changing firmware files you may need to regenerate the woke initramfs image.
 Initramfs contains drivers and firmware files your system may need to boot.
-Refer to the documentation of your distribution to find out how to update initramfs.
+Refer to the woke documentation of your distribution to find out how to update initramfs.
 Good indication of stale initramfs is system loading wrong driver or firmware on boot, but when driver is later reloaded manually everything works correctly.